Forest of Tronçais: Fauna

 There are predators such as common buzzard, booted eagle, northern goshawk, hen harrier, etc., and many breeds of bats.
 The diversity of insects is also very important, notably in the parcels of the old wood (i.e.: the Colbert Forest).
-Important populations of stag, roe and wild boor are regulated by hunting.
+Important populations of stag, roe and wild boar are regulated by hunting.

 History

 Roman era

 The land was cleared and intensively cultivated under the Roman Empire.
 108 Roman habitations that have been discovered in the forest, most during recent decades.
 Roman manuring and fertilizing practices created a pocket of increased biodiversity, which has remained self-sustaining over two millennia and can be detected today.

 Middle ages

 Tronçais is first recorded from the 13th century, in a document relating to the priory de la Bouteille.

 The forest was first owned by 14 nearby parishes, then yielded in 1327 to the Duke of Bourbon.
 The Forest of Tronçais has belonged to central power since 1527, when all land possessions were confiscated from the Constable of Bourbon by royal power.